newhavenrb/conferences/Practical-Machine-Learning-and-Rails.md

 > Andrew Cantino (@tectonic) has been building web applications for over fifteen years.
 Andrew has a Masters in Computer Science from Georgia Tech, where he focused on machine learning and artificial intelligence.
 He has worked on Gmail at Google, on video search at CastTV, and recently spent two years practicing Agile software development at Pivotal Labs.
 Andrew is currently VP of Engineering at Mavenlink.

-> Ryan Stout has also been doing web development for fifteen years and has been working with Rails for the last six.
+> Ryan Stout (@ryanstout) has also been doing web development for fifteen years and has been working with Rails for the last six.
 He runs a small web-consulting agency and has been involved in startups ranging from social gaming to online dating and domain search.
 He spent the last year developing a stealth startup that uses both natural language processing systems and modern machine learning techniques.

 ## Abstract